 Senior Services: Includes Saturday meal delivery to the homebound; minor home repairs; emergency assistance services; health and wellness screenings; free legal counsel.

-multiple services from one site to 23 Jackson County zip
+The Center was the only agency providing multiple services from one site to 31 Jackson County zip codes.

-Redemptorist Social Services Center continues their legacy of serving individuals and families in need.
-The Center has been the heart of mid-town Kansas City for over 28 years, and the work they do for families and individuals in crisis is phenomenal on many levels.
-Founded as a response to the changing needs of a growing community, the Center does an incredible job of stretching limited funds to serve as many people as possible, especially during this troubled economy.
+Redemptorist Social Services Center has been the heart of mid-town Kansas City for over 29 years, and the work they do for families and individuals in crisis is phenomenal on many levels.
+Founded as a response to the changing needs of a growing community, the Center has grown their service area from 4 to 31 metropolitan zip codes and continues to do an incredible job of stretching limited funds to serve as many people as possible.
 The Center offers comprehensive assistance programs that provide a lifeline to the poor and elderly: Emergency Client Assistance, Senior Services, Health Maintenance and Legal Services.
-The caring, competent and knowledgeable staff personally works one on one with clients.
+The caring, competent and knowledgeable staff personally works one on one with clients to help with the client’s current crisis and uncover contributing factors.
 The Center staff and volunteers carry out their mission of serving the poor and elderly with a passion that is unsurpassed.
-Their reputation in the non-profit community of Kansas City is one of respect and admiration.
+Their reputation in the non-profit community of Kansas City is one of respect and admiration making them the 2nd most referred agency by United Way’s 2-1-1 Information & Referral line for people in need.
 Our mission is to prevent a temporary crisis from becoming a permanent tragedy.
-As a result, the Center is continually evolving to meet the changing needs of their clients and the community they serve. * Medical Matters provides help with prescription payments and durable medical goods. * Victims of Crime is a collaboration with the Jackson County Prosecutor’s office to provide assistance to victims of crime. * Healthy Choices, Healthy You offers fresh produce, meat and poultry year round.
+As a result, the Center is continually evolving to meet the changing needs of their clients and the community they serve. * Medical Matters provides help with prescription payments and durable medical goods. * Victims of Crime is a collaboration with the Jackson County Prosecutor’s office to provide assistance to victims of crime and their families. * Healthy Choices, Healthy You offers fresh produce, meat and poultry year round in our food pantry.
 “Empowering Families &Youth” works to strengthen families at risk by helping to stabilize the household for the children and the entire family, and to assist youth as they transition from foster care to independent living.
 It is done in collaboration with the Children’s Division of the State of Missouri Social Services Department.
 The Board of Directors of the Center is composed of business leaders and community representatives who are dedicated to the mission of the Center.
 The Board provides oversight and support and is actively involved in all that it represents.
 The result of this commitment by the board, volunteers and staff allows the Center to operate with a high degree of efficiency.
 As the Center continues its commitment to serve, we will add new programs and services based on the need.
-Our close ties to the community have served the Center well as we seek support for our projects that provide stability and hope to the people of mid-town.
+Our close ties to the community have served the Center well as we seek support for our projects that provide stability and hope to the people of metropolitan Kansas City.